fossfreedom/rhythmbox-spectrum/README.md

 To install the plugin:

 <pre>
-cd ~/.local/share/rhythmbox.plugins
+cd ~/Downloads
 git clone https://github.com/fossfreedom/rhythmbox-spectrum.git
+cd rhythmbox-spectrum
+./install.sh
 </pre>

 Then enable the plugin in the plugins window.

-Toggle the spectrum analyzer via the new View Spectrum menu option
+Toggle the spectrum analyzer via the new View Spectrum menu option or just play Use the plugin preferences to move the spectrum left/bottom of the display